ugorji/go-common/logging/README.md

 Package logging provides a precise logging framework.

+## LogRecord

 A LogRecord can be sent by the application.
 It contains a level, message, timestamp, target (which subsystem the message came from) and PC information (file, line number).

+## Filter

 A Filter can determine whether a LogRecord should be accepted or not.

-A Formatter can take a LogRecord and convert it to a string for easy persisting.
+## Handle

 A Handle can persist a LogRecord as it deems fit.
 Each Handle can have a (set of) Filters configured.
 The Handle will log a record iff all Filters accept it.
+The lifecycle of a Handle is: init, open, log OR flush ..., close.

+Multiple Handles can be configured on a running system.

+All Handles will write to an in-memory buffer which can typically hold up to 20 log records.
+When the buffer cannot add another log record, it is flushed.

+Once a Handle has been created for a given name, it cannot be replaced.

+## Formatter

+A Formatter can take a LogRecord and convert it to a string for easy persisting.

 A Handle *may* have a Formatter determine how the LogRecord should be persisted.
-The lifecycle of a Handle is: init, log OR flush ..., close.

-Multiple Handles can be configured on a running system.
+## Logger

 A Logger can be retrieved for any subsystem (target).
 This can be retrieved explicitly by name or implicitly (where we use the package path to infer the